Showcasing: Psychiatry Support Line for GPs

 GPs play a vital part in maintaining community wellness and are often the first health professional that people turn to when seeking support.In 2006, a national GP psychiatrist support service was launched for GPs, offering specialist guidance regarding the mental health issues of people in their care.
 GPs submitted enquiries to a psychiatrist via a website and received a comprehensive, evidence-based response within 24 hours.

 Advice covered by the service included everything from perinatal, child and adolescent, drug and alcohol to general adult, Aboriginal and Torres Strait Islander and older adult psychiatry to general patient management advice.
 GP feedback to the service was very positive.
 The service ran until late 2013, at which time it was de-funded and GPs no longer had access to this specialised support.

 The GP Psychiatry Support Line is a new phone service that provides over 7000 GPs in NSW with easy and free access to specialist advice and support.
 This service ensures that people with mental health issues can be cared for by their local GP and are supported to live in the community.

 People with lived experience of mental health issues have been involved in all aspects of service development, including sitting on the panel that evaluated the tenders and selected a provider.
 The chosen provider has people with lived experience in its governance structure.
 The steering group that oversees the project and monitors performance also has lived experience representation.

-The pool of 10 psychiatrists staffing service are supported by reception staff, a project manager and contract manager from the lead PHN.
+The pool of 10 psychiatrists staffing the service are supported by reception staff, a project manager and contract manager from the lead PHN.

 In addition, the team of psychiatrists regularly produces webinars on topics requested by GPs.
 Headed by renowned psychiatrist Dr Martin Cohen, a psychiatrist presents a topic they specialise in, followed by Q&A. The webinars are accredited for professional development points by the RACGP, as well as the Australian College of Rural and Remote Medicine.
 To date, webinars have covered Adult ADHD; Bipolar Disorder; Gender Dysphoria; Mental Health and Depression in Older People; and Anxiety Disorders.